J. Budziszewski: Books

+Other media

 In addition to these publications, Budziszewski has written and published several hundred articles, blog publications, "office hours" dialogue pieces, question-and-answer replies from public inquiries, and reformatted altered publications of previous chapters and articles in different forms.
-Additionally, he has given over forty interviews, including an exclusive television interview on EWTN's The Journey Home in 2005 shortly following his conversion to the Catholic faith.
+Additionally, he has given over three hundred interviews, including an exclusive television interview on EWTN's The Journey Home in 2005 shortly following his conversion to the Catholic faith.